Unique Ways to Borrow or Consolidate Debt with Personal Loans

 Lending Club offers loans in 24, 36 and 60-month terms for as little as $1,000 or as much as $35,000.
 There will be an origination fee of one to five percent and no prepayment penalty.

-Avant (formerly AvantCredit) offers personal loans in the form of installment loans for those with the inability to qualify for a personal loan with a traditional lender or personal loan provider with stricter underwriting.
-Avant will approve credit scores as low as 550, but the common range is 600 to 750.
+Avant (formerly AvantCredit) offers access to personal loans in the form of installment loans for those who are unable to qualify for a personal loan with a traditional lender or personal loan provider with stricter underwriting.
+You may qualify for a loan through the Avant Platform with a credit score as low as 580, but the common range is 600 to 750.

 This provides options to credit seekers with weak or damaged credit who are looking to avoid a payday lender.
 Checking an Avant loan rate won’t hurt a credit score.